rlunar/valkey-php/docs/content/strings.md

 ## set
 -----
 _**Description**_: Set the string value in argument as value of the key.
-If you're using Redis >= 2.6.12, you can pass extended options as explained below
+If you're using Valkey >= 2.6.12, you can pass extended options as explained below

 #### *Parameters*

 *Key*
 *Value*
 *Timeout or Options Array* (optional).
-If you pass an integer, phpredis will redirect to SETEX, and will try to use Redis >= 2.6.12 extended options if you pass an array with valid values
+If you pass an integer, valkey-php will redirect to SETEX, and will try to use Valkey >= 2.6.12 extended options if you pass an array with valid values

 #### *Return value*